Division of Planning, Community Development and Real Property Staff

 Prior to becoming planning commissioner in 2014, Freda Eisenberg worked in local government for the Town of Southampton, NY and as a private sector consultant to developers, municipalities and stakeholder groups in the greater NY metro area.
 She began her planning career as a regional planner in rural western Massachusetts, working with 43 municipalities for the Pioneer Valley Planning Commission.
 Freda’s planning work has addressed a broad array of issues, including: sustainability, comprehensive and strategic plans, economic development, water quality, downtown revitalization, corridor redevelopment, affordable housing, park and trail planning, historic and agricultural preservation, alternative transportation, and zoning for specialized uses.
 She holds a BA in English Literature from Barnard College, Columbia University, and a Master of the Art of Landscape Design from the Conway School Graduate Program in Sustainable Landscape Planning and Design.

 Heather signed on as a Planner for the Division in December of 2005.
 She completed her undergraduate degree at the New School for Social Research and received a Masters in Urban Planning from Hunter College in New York City.
 Heather has previously worked for both the private and public sectors in areas ranging from housing to transportation.
-In addition to assisting with several ongoing projects, Heather is instrumental in completing General Municipal Law reviews for the Division.
+Her current projects include working on the Sullivan O&W Rail Trail, and development and preservation in the Upper Delaware River.